Podcast

 Authentic emotions and toxic positivity

-Naz explains that naming authentic emotions is important, but that educators should avoiding the overuse of "sad", when we really mean angry, jealous, frustrated, or any another emotion.
-Instead, educators should normalize and validate a range of emotions, moving away from toxic positivity.
+Naz explains that naming authentic emotions is important, but that educators should avoid the overuse of "sad" when we really mean angry, jealous, frustrated, or any other emotion.
+Instead, educators should normalise and validate a range of emotions, moving away from toxic positivity.

 Naz notes that there's a concerning trend of increasing mental health issues in young children, potentially linked to a lack of emotional regulation and awareness.
 Early childhood experiences, including seemingly minor traumas, can have lasting impacts.